6 Different Types of Sugar Gliders

 Even if they sometimes don’t do what you want them to do when you want them to do it.
 That doesn’t mean anything!
 They always come around eventually!
 Like sugar gliders, they love to eat eucalyptus leaves and need plenty of opportunities to climb around and explore.

-These animals are always busy so don’t forget to give them plenty of toys!
+These animals are always busy, so don’t forget to give them plenty of toys!
 The best way to take care of a platinum sugar glider is by having many toys on hand that it can chew on or play with.
 There are many different types of animal-safe chews available.

-Still, it’s important not to leave anything unattended where the animal could accidentally swallow pieces which could cause serious health problems.
+Still, it’s important not to leave anything unattended where the animal could accidentally swallow pieces, which could cause serious health problems.

 As well as being energetic creatures, they’re also great at acrobatics, so you’ll want to provide places for climbing too.

-Be prepared for some noise when choosing this sugar glider, though – these animals talk quite loudly and often squawk back at each other when playing together.
+Be prepared for some noise when choosing this sugar glider, though – these animals talk loudly and often squawk back at each other when playing together.

 There must be enough space in your home for multiple cages because this species doesn’t do well alone or isolated from others during hibernation.